shahabazkc/white-rabbit-test/README.md

 ### `Folder Structure`

-/white rabits mern app/client -> Front-end of the application
+/white-rabbits-mern-app/client -> Front-end of the application

-/white rabits mern app/backend -> Backend of the application
+/whiterabbits-mern-app/backend -> Backend of the application